nabetama/slacky/README.md

 ## Installation

-pysla can either be installed from PyPI.
+slack can either be installed from PyPI.

     pip install slack